 Outside School Hours Care and Vacation Care are also provided on campus for your convenience.

-Due to the expansion of our Kindergarten, we now have additional places available commencing July 2018.
+Due to the expansion of our Kindergarten, we now have additional places available commencing July 2018 and in January 2019.

 We aim to:

 Our Kindergarten programmes are influenced by a number of philosophical theorists and world renowned educational settings.